Weeping cherry blossom Nakain Temple, Kawagoe City, Saitama Prefecture, Japan

 This year 2020 we are still waiting to see if the annual light up of the weeping cherry blossom will go ahead.
 But even if it doesn’t, the temple is not closed to the public during this surreal time of COVID-19 closures and cancellations.
 As such you can still view the “shidare sakura” when it blooms.
 That is usually end of March to early April.

 There are other cherry blossom trees on the grounds of the temples.
 About 20 in total.
 The temple is not as busy as other neighboring temples and is more of a tranquil retreat.
 However, during the period of the cherry blossoms it experiences an influx of visitors, particularly photographers.

 During the cherry blossom season Nakain goes back to its roots, pun intended, by combining a green tea experience with hanami in its Sakura Cafe.
 Unfortunately in 2020 it is likely that the Sakura cafe will not be available.
 We are still awaiting confirmation.

 Hours: not specified.
 However, during the cherry blossom period the temple is usually lit up at night until 9 pm.

 By car: About a 14 minute drive (5.5 kilometers) from the Kawagoe Interchange of the Kanetsu expressway.
 There is free parking in two separate car parks.
 One is in front of the temple and one is to the side.
 Both are on one way streets so do be careful how you enter or exit.

 By public transport: about a 12 minute walk from Seibu’s Hon Kawagoe station.
 And about a 20 minute walk from the JR and Tobu Tojo lines Kawagoe station.
 You can also use the Koedo Meguri bus and alight at “Nakain” bus stop.

-Yes there are two main free parking lots at Nakain in Kawagoe.
+Yes there are two main free parking lots at Nakain Temple in Kawagoe.